How does this medication work? What will it do for me?

-Each white, octagonal tablet, with "P" logo on one side and "2.5" on the other side, contains amlodipine 2.5 mg (as amlodipine besylate).
+Each white, octagonal tablet, with "P" logo on one side and "2.5" on the other side, contains 2.5 mg of amlodipine (as amlodipine besylate).
 Nonmedicinal ingredients: dibasic calcium phosphate, magnesium stearate, microcrystalline cellulose, and sodium starch glycolate.

-Each white, octagonal tablet with "P" logo on one side and "5" on the other side, contains amlodipine 5 mg (as amlodipine besylate).
+Each white, octagonal tablet with "P" logo on one side and "5" on the other side, contains 5 mg of amlodipine (as amlodipine besylate).
 Nonmedicinal ingredients: dibasic calcium phosphate, magnesium stearate, microcrystalline cellulose, and sodium starch glycolate.

-Each white, octagonal tablet, with "P" logo on one side and "10" on the other side, contains amlodipine 10 mg (as amlodipine besylate).
+Each white, octagonal tablet, with "P" logo on one side and "10" on the other side, contains 10 mg of amlodipine (as amlodipine besylate).
 Nonmedicinal ingredients: dibasic calcium phosphate, magnesium stearate, microcrystalline cellulose, and sodium starch glycolate.